solana-foundation/developer-content/content/courses/state-compression/compressed-nfts.md

 Just as with a standard SPL token transfer, security is important.
 An SPL token transfer, however, makes verifying transfer authority very easy.
 It’s built into the SPL Token program and standard signing.
 A compressed token’s ownership is harder to verify.
 The actual verification will happen program-side, but your client-side code needs to provide additional information to make it possible.

-While there is a Bubblegum `createTransferInstruction` helper function, there is more assembly required than usual.
-Specifically, the Bubblegum program needs to verify that the entirety of the cNFT’s data is what the client asserts before a transfer can occur.
+The Bubblegum program needs to verify that the entirety of the cNFT’s data is what the client asserts before a transfer can occur.
 The entirety of the cNFT data has been hashed and stored as a single leaf on the Merkle tree, and the Merkle tree is simply a hash of all the tree’s leafs and branches.
 Because of this, you can’t simply tell the program what account to look at and have it compare that account’s `authority` or `owner` field to the transaction signer.

 Instead, you need to provide the entirety of the cNFT data and any of the Merkle tree’s proof information that isn’t stored in the canopy.
 That way, the program